awsdocs/amazon-ec2-user-guide/doc_source/block-device-mapping-concepts.md

 }
 ```

+**To add volumes to an instance using the AWS Tools for Windows PowerShell**
-Alternatively, you can use the `-BlockDeviceMapping` parameter with the [New\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Instance.html) command \(AWS Tools for Windows PowerShell\)\.
+Use the `-BlockDeviceMapping` parameter with the [New\-EC2Instance](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Instance.html) command \(AWS Tools for Windows PowerShell\)\.

 ### Updating the block device mapping of a running instance<a name="update-instance-bdm"></a>